qwertie/learn-react/docs/publish-npm-package.md

 To begin, set up an npm project [in the usual way](tutorial-3.md).

 Write a module that you want to publish, probably using the ES6 `export` command to export things from it.
-You should also write some tests to test it; you could use a unit test framework such as [jasmine](https://jasmine.github.io/), but the `simplertime` package doesn't.
+You should also write some tests to test it; you could use a unit test framework such as [jasmine](https://jasmine.github.io/), but the `simplertime` example package doesn't.

 ### Example ###